ddc-java-15/unscrambled/docs/index.md

 scrambles in a random order.
 The split image is placed into a frame with a single open spot, forcing the user to re-order them correctly by sliding them around inside the framework in order to advance.
 Advanced settings can be enabled that cause individual tiles to be randomly rotated as well as breaking up the order in which they are placed.
+Additional difficulties and themes are unlocked via gameplay, and high scores are stored both locally on the device and uploaded to the application server to track overall high scores from the entire playerbase.

 ## Intended users